Best children’s books of 2020 reveal a growing diversity

 Once in a while, I fall hard for a book and just can’t stop thinking about it.
 “A Wish in the Dark” is that book.
 A Thai-inspired “Les Miserables,” set in a magical version of Thailand, anchored in themes of law and social justice, but centered by the beautiful human relationships that make up the heart of this story.
 It is absolutely enthralling.
 I fell in love with the characters and the world building and long after I’d finished, it still lives in my heart, leaving me dreaming of hope and light in times of darkness.

-Lamar Giles, author of the Alston Boys of Logan County series, picks
+Lamar Giles, author of the Legendary Alston Boys series, picks

 By Angela Joy, illustrated by Ekua Holmes